Why Insurance Products Provide Better Retirement Solutions Than Bonds

 Guaranteed Lifetime Income Annuity

-*68% of the annuity payout in this example is taxable for the first 24 years of payout.
+*73% of the annuity payout in this example is taxable for the first 24 years of payout.
 After that it’s 100% taxable.
-The assumed effective tax-rate is 22%.

-The long-term bond index (IGLB) has higher returns than the short-term bond index (AGG).
-However, the long-term bond index also comes with significantly more interest rate risk than the short-term bond index.
+The 30 year corporate bond has higher returns than the 10 year corporate bond.
+However, the 30 year bond index also comes with significantly more interest rate risk than the 10 year bond index.

 The guaranteed lifetime income annuity has higher pre-tax and after tax yields.